 - See also: basic, microsoft-basic, applesoft-basic, simons-basic, graphics-basic

-- I have 21 facts about Commodore BASIC. what would you like to know? email me and let me know how I can help.
+- Have a question about Commodore BASIC not answered here?
+Email me and let me know how I can help.